Disjoint pairs in set systems with restricted intersection: Introduction

-\end{thm} \begin{proof}[ (sketch)] By the non-uniform Frankl-Wilson Theorem~\cite{FranklWilson} any $L$-intersecting set system $\mF \subset \mP[n]$ has size at most $\sum_{k=0}^s\binom{n}{k}$.
-Adapting an argument of Frankl~\cite{Frankldisjointpairsnonuniform}, one can show that, for any $m \le 2^n$, there exists a set system $\mH$ of size $m$ which maximizes the number of disjoint pairs over all set systems of size $m$, and which satisfies the property that if $B \in \mH$ and $|A| < |B|$, then $A \in \mH$.
-Accordingly, choose such an $\mH$ with $|\mH| = |\mF|$ and notice that $\mH$ cannot contain a set of size at least $s+1$. \end{proof} What happens to the maximum number of disjoint pairs if we just impose that $\mF$ forbids a single intersection size?
+Now, if $\mF \subset \mP[n]$ is $t$-intersecting for $t \ge 1$, then trivially $d(\mF) = 0$.
+However, what happens to the maximum number of disjoint pairs if we just impose that $\mF$ forbids a single (positive) intersection size?
 Our main line of enquiry investigates what happens to the parameter $d(\mF)$ under this weaker condition.